clovenbradshaw-ctrl/ikey3/SYSTEM_DESIGN.md

     UI --> HR[health-records.html iframe]
     UI --> TX911[text-911.html iframe]
 ```
-The application runs entirely in the browser. `index.html` orchestrates loading of JavaScript modules and embeds two auxiliary pages: `health-records.html` for viewing medical files and `text-911.html` for location-enabled texting to emergency services.
+The application runs entirely in the browser. `index.html` now loads the `client-qr-creator.html` iframe as its landing view for generating new client codes.
+It orchestrates JavaScript modules and embeds auxiliary pages: `health-records.html` for viewing medical files and `text-911.html` for location-enabled texting to emergency services.

 ## 3. Components
 ### 3.1 Core Logic (app.js)